revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-Different web applications like .Net, PHP, WCF, Java, etc. are supported in Azure.
-Multiple languages are supported in Azure.
+Different web applications like .Net, PHP, WCF, Java, etc.are supported in Azure.Multiple languages are supported in Azure.

 </blockquote>